 If you’re new to running or could benefit from more structure, please see our running guide for 27 27.

 Apps like Strava are a useful tool for tracking runs and you can link your Strava account to your fundraising page.
-You can find out how to do that here.

 A very rough, tech-free way to track your miles is to remember that running a mile can take on average of between 10-12 minutes.
 This will depend on your terrain and running experience, so do not worry if it takes longer.